srs/gradle-node-plugin/README.md

 Building the Plugin
 -------------------

-To build the plugin, just type the following commmand:
+To build the plugin, just type the following command:

     ./gradlew clean build